 If-Match header is missing from the request in versions 2011-08-18 and later, then the service performs an Insert Or Merge Entity (upsert) operation.
 In versions prior to 2011-08-18, the service returns status code 400 (Bad Request).

-Any application that can authenticate and send an HTTP MERGE request can merge an entity.
+Any application that can authorize and send an HTTP MERGE request can merge an entity.
 For more information about constructing a query by using HTTP MERGE, see How to: Add, Modify, and Delete Entities.

 For information about performing batch merge operations, see Performing Entity Group Transactions.